archaephyrryx/jparse/README.md

 In order to use this library for other applications, three key steps of a pipeline are important to highlight:

-1. Generation of an input streaming-bytestring ([Data.ByteString.Streaming.Gates](/src/Data/ByteString/Streaming/Gates.hs) and [Data.ByteString.Streaming.Sources](/src/Data/ByteString/Streaming/Sources.hs)
+1. Generation of an input `ByteStream` (cf. [Gates](/app/Gates.hs) and [Sources](/app/Sources.hs)
 2. Stream-parsing of the input ([JParse.Zepto](/src/JParse/Zepto.hs) or [JParse.Attoparsec](/src/JParse/Attoparsec.hs))
-3. (Optional) Post-processing stream output
+3. (Optional) Post-processing of stream output by user

-It is possible for users to provide their own streaming-bytestring as input, provided it is pre-processed sufficiently to be in raw JSON format.
-See documentation notes in the [Options](/app/Options.hs) module regarding input format and the appropriate stream-parser selection.
+It is required that users present a stream-parser with a `ByteStream` consisting of consecutive JSON objects optionally separated by whitespace (or newlines exclusively, for line-mode).
+See documentation notes in the [JParse](/src/JParse.hs) module regarding input format and the appropriate stream-parser selection.